MARTIMM/raku-mongodb-driver/README.md

   * Single server.
 The simplest of situations.
   * Several servers in a replica set.
 Also not very complicated.
 Commands are directed to the master server because the data on that server (a master server) is up to date.
 The user has a choice where to send read commands to with the risk that the particular server (a secondary server) is not up to date.
   * Server setup for sharding.
 I have no experience with sharding yet.
 I believe that all commands are directed to a mongos server which sends the task to a server which can handle it.
   * Independent servers.
-It should be possible to have a mix of all this when there are several databases with collections which cannot be merged onto one server, replica set or otherwise.
-A user must have a way to send the task to one or the other server/replicaset/shard.
+As I see it now, the mix can not be supplied in the seedlist of a uri.
+This will result in a 'Unknown' topology.
+The implementer should use several MongoDB::Client objects where the seedlist is a proper list of mongos servers, replica typed servers (primary, secondary, arbiter or ghost).
+Otherwise it should only contain one standalone server.
+This could be a master for read and write or a slave for read only operations.

 ### Test cases handling servers in Client object.
 The tests are done against the mongod server version 3.0.5.

 |Tested|Test Filename|Test Purpose|
 |-|-|-|